emberjs/data/guides/misc/4-reactivity/legacy/overview.md

 ---

-SchemaRecord has two modes: `legacy` and `polaris`.
+ReactiveResource has two modes: `legacy` and `polaris`.

 **LegacyMode** can be used to emulate the behaviors and capabilities of The `Model` class from `@ember-data/model` that was the default way to define reactive objects with schemas for much of EmberData's history.

-The advantage of using SchemaRecord in LegacyMode is that it allows adopting many newer schema-driven behaviors before fully refactoring away from behaviors of Model that aren't supported by PolarisMode.
+The advantage of using ReactiveResource in LegacyMode is that it allows adopting many newer schema-driven behaviors before fully refactoring away from behaviors of Model that aren't supported by PolarisMode.

-Because there is little-to-no distinction between the base features of Model and SchemaRecord in LegacyMode we refer to both of these approaches as LegacyMode.
+Because there is little-to-no distinction between the base features of Model and ReactiveResource in LegacyMode we refer to both of these approaches as LegacyMode.
 This mode remains the default experience in V5.

 ## Feature Overview